ContainerSolutions/runbooks/content/posts/kubernetes/crashloopbackoff.md

 #### 3.1) Exit Code 0

-TODO: process completed 'sucessfully' but too often
+This exit code implies that the specified container command completed 'sucessfully', but too often for Kubernetes to accept as working.

-- Did you fail to specify a command the pod spec, and the container ran (for example) a default shell command that failed?
+Did you fail to specify a command the pod spec, and the container ran (for example) a default shell command that failed?
+If so, you will need to add the right command.
+See [solution c](#solution-c).

+Examine the logs in `/tmp/runbooks_describe_pod.txt` to see whether there are any clues there as to why the application terminated.

 #### 3.1) Exit Code 1